Meta-Learning the Inductive Biases of Simple Neural Circuits: Discussion Conclusions

-Next, we could relax our second assumption, access to an input distribution, which is often lacking.
+The first requirement is access to an input distribution, which is often lacking.
 This can be avoided by using real neural data as the input.
 Or, if neural data is limited, generative modelling could be used to fit the neural data distribution and new samples drawn from that distribution.
 Finally, one could imagine a single meta-learner that creates not only the label, but also the data.
 That is, the meta-learner could generate the entire dataset by transforming a noise sample into an input-output pair.
 This would have to be carefully regularised to avoid trivial input distributions, but could in principle learn the input statistics that particular networks are tuned to process.

-Finally, in a slightly kooky way, we could avoid specifying the learning algorithm by interfacing with an animal directly!
-Animals' inductive biases are objects of interest in their own right, but can also give insight into the underlying neural processing.
-These biases could be studied by replacing the inner learner with a real animal that is trained on a labelled dataset from the meta-learner, then tested on new datapoints.
-Since we cannot compute gradients through the computations of a living animal, the meta-learner could be optimised using black-box optimisation procedures that rely only on meta-loss evaluations, like the Nelder-Mead method \citep{singer2009nelder}.